Quantum diagrammatics for $F_4$: Introduction

 In this sense, the endomorphism algebras in $\Fcat_q$ should be thought of as $F_4$ analogues of quantum walled Brauer algebras and BMW algebras.
 In addition, the diagrammatic calculus developed in the current paper is a first step towards a set of tools for computing the type $F_4$ Reshetikhin--Turaev invariant.

 It is natural to ask if the functor $\bF_q$ is faithful.
 Unfortunately, we do not know the answer to this question.
 A weaker assertion would be that the kernel of $\bF_q$ consists of negligible morphisms, in which case $\bF_q$ would induce an equivalence of categories between $\Mcat_q$ and the semisimplification of $\Fcat_q$, which is the quotient of $\Fcat_q$ by the tensor ideal of negligible morphisms.
+This would follow if one can show that any closed diagram in $\Fcat_q$ can be reduced to a scalar multiple of the empty diagram; see \cref{acai}.
 Answering these questions in an important direction for future research.

+As a final application of the results of the current paper, we define, in \cref{sec:affine}, an affine version, $\AFcat_q$, of the category $\Fcat_q$.
+The category $\AFcat_q$ corresponds to considering string diagrams on a cylinder, as opposed to in the plane.
+It acts naturally on the category of $U_q(\fg)$-modules and gives a way to construct elements in the center of $U_q(\fg)$.
+We stress that the definition of the affine category $\AFcat_q$, which follows a general affinization procedure developed in \cite{MS21}, \emph{requires} that we work in the quantum setting; it is not available to us using the non-quantum diagrammatic category developed in \cite{GSZ21}.
+The affine category suggests several other directions of further research, including connections to annular Reshetikhin--Turaev invariants and an $F_4$ skein algebra of the torus (see \cite{MS17}).